+(v) any right conferred by law or contract, including concessions to to search for, extract, or exploit natural resources, and any licenses and permits pursuant to law; (b) 'company' of a Party means any kind of corporation, company, association, partnership, or other organization, legally constituted under the laws and regulations of a Party or a political subdivision thereof whether or not organized for pecuniary gain, or privately or governmentally owned or controlled;

+(c) "national" of a Party means a natural person who is a national of a Party under its applicable law;

+(d) "return" means an amount derived from or associated with an investment irrespective of the form in which it is paid, including profit; dividend; interest; capital gain; royalty payment; management, technical assistance or other fee; or returns in kind:

+(e) "associated activities" include, inter alia, the organization, control, operation, maintenance and disposition of companies, branches, agencies, offices, factories or other facilities for the conduct of business, and also include:

+the making, performance and enforcement of contracts;

+the acquisition, use, protection and disposition of property of all kinds including intellectual property rights; the borrowing of funds;

+the purchase, issuance, and sale of equity shares and other securities; the purchase of foreign exchange for imports;

+the granting of franchises or rights under licenses;

+access to registrations, licenses, permits and other approvals (which shall in any event be issued expeditiously);

+access to financial institutions and credit markets;

+access to their funds held in financial institutions;

+the importation and installation of equipment necessary for the normal conduct of business affairs, including, but not limited to, office equipment and automobiles, and the export of any equipment and automobiles so imported; the dissemination of commercial information;

+the conduct of market studies;

+the appointment of commercial representatives, including agents, consultants and distributors and their participation in trade fairs and promotion events;

+the marketing of goods and services, including through internal distribution and marketing systems, as well as by advertising and direct contact with individuals and companies;

+access to public utilities, public services and commercial rental space at nondiscriminatory prices, if the prices are set or controlled by the government; and access to raw materials, inputs and services of all types at nondiscriminatory prices, if the prices are set or controlled by the government.

+(f) "territory" means the territory of the United States or Romania, including the territorial sea established in accordance with international law as reflected in the 1982 United Nations Convention on the Law of the Sea.
+This Treaty also applies in the seas and seabed adjacent to the territorial sea in which the United States or Romania has sovereign rights or jurisdiction in accordance with international law as reflected in the 1982 United Nations Convention on the Law of the Sea.

-- (v) any right conferred by law or contract, and any licenses and permits pursuant to law; - (b) "company" of a party means any kind of corporation, company, association, partnership, or other organization, legally constituted under the laws and regulations of a Party or a political subdivision thereof whether or not organized for pecuniary gain, or privately or governmentally owned or controlled; - (c) "national" of a Party means a natural person who is a national of a Party under its applicable law; associate - (d) "return" means an amount derived from or associated with an investment, including profit; dividend; interest; capital gain; royalty payment; management, technical assistance or other fee; or returns in kind; - (e) "associated activities" include the organization, control, operation, maintenance and disposition of companies, branches, agencies, offices, factories or other facilities for the conduct of business; the making, performance and enforcement of contracts; the acquisition, use, protection and disposition of property of all kinds including intellectual property rights; the borrowing of funds; the purchase, issuance, and sale of equity shares and other securities; and the purchase of foreign exchange for imports. - (f) "state enterprise" means an enterprise owned, or controlled through ownership interests, by a Party. - (g) "delegation" includes a legislative grant, and a government order, directive or other act transferring to a state enterprise or monopoly, or authorizing the exercise by a state enterprise or monopoly, of governmental authority. - 2.
-Each Party reserves the right to deny to any company the advantages of this Treaty if nationals of any third country control such company and, in the case of a company of the other Party, that company has no substantial business activities in the territory of the other Party or is controlled by nationals of a third country with which the denying Party does not maintain normal economic relations.
+2. Each Party reserves the right to deny to any company the advantages of this Treaty if nationals of any third country control such company and, in the case of a company of the other Party, that company has no substantial business activities in the territory of the other Party or is controlled by nationals of a third country with which the denying Party does not maintain normal economic relations.